alexpiet/hierarchical_bootstrap/README.md

 ## General use

 Organize your data in the pandas "tidy" format, where each row is a single observation.
 Each level of the nested structure should be defined in a column, as well as any top level groups.
 The observation variable should be its own column.

+### Estimating the standard error of the mean with nested data
 For example if we have a dataframe of observations "response" and nested hierarchies "level_1" and "level_2", then we can compute the bootstraps with different levels of hierachical bootstrapping.
+You can use the `df` variable from the demonstration script above to follow along these examples.
 To compute non-hierarchical bootstraps, which is just sampling with replacement from all observations, regardless of hierarchy (sample once):

 > import hierarchical_bootstrap.bootstrap as hb
 > bootstraps = hb.bootstrap(df, metric='response',levels=[], nboots=10000)

+`bootstraps` is a dictionary with:
+    - `<metric>` the sampled value of the observation metric for each bootstrap iteration, will have length of `nboots`
+    - `<metric>_sem` the estimated standard error of the mean of the observation metric, computed as the standard deviation of the bootstrapped samples.
+In this case this should be very close to `df['response'].sem()`
+    - `groups`, the list of top-levels groups, in this case just `['response']`

 To sample with one level of hierarchy, which means we sample with replacement from elements of "level_1", then sample with replacement from all observations within that element of level_1 (sample twice).
+Note now that the estimated SEM differs significantly from the naive approach above.

 > import hierarchical_bootstrap.bootstrap as hb
 > bootstraps = hb.bootstrap(df, metric='response',levels=['level_1'], nboots=10000)